bhaveshsinghal95182/pollution-flag-backend/README.md

 - **Data privacy**: The model in itself is modular, which means it can run on almost any small machine like raspberry pie, hence the data in itself can be made to either leave the premise or stay for local considerations.

-In summary, the integration of advanced monitoring techniques with machine learning models like CNNs presents a promising avenue for accurately assessing vehicle emissions and improving air quality management strategies.
-Ongoing research in this field is critical for developing effective policies to mitigate pollution from transportation sources.

 ### Citations: